canatella/bitbake-el/README.md

 If you use wic to create images, you can use `M-x wic-create` to generate an image.
 It will prompt for the definition file the image name.
-You need to first build the Yocto image or use the command `M-x bb-hdd-image` which will first run `bitbake image` and then wic.
+You need to first build the Yocto image or use the command `M-x bitbake-hdd-image` which will first run `bitbake image` and then wic.
-If you set the custom variable `bb-flash-device` you'll be able rebuild and put your wic image directly on the device with the command `M-x bb-flash-image`.
+If you set the custom variable `bitbake-flash-device` you'll be able rebuild and put your wic image directly on the device with the command `M-x bitbake-flash-image`.

 ### Bitbake global minor mode